 In 1987, the Library Foundation embarked on a five-year, $6 million New Book Endowment Campaign.
 By June 2013, the Foundation had granted the library $10.1 million from the fund, resulting in more than 400,000 new books for the library system.

 In 1994, the Library 2000 Information Technology Campaign was begun and exceeded its $4.4 million goal with gifts and pledges of $4.57 million The net donations were expended on computer equipment, on-line service subscription fees, and emerging technology.

 In August 2009, the Louisville Free Public Library, with funding assistance from the Library Foundation, opened the Newburg Branch Library, the first new branch built by LFPL in decades.
 In August 2010, the Library Foundation completed the Landmark Initiative, raising $1.75 million to restore and renovate the historic 1908 Main Library.
 In 2011, the Library Foundation raised $250,000 in support of the new Fairdale branch library building and the renovated and expanded Shawnee branch library.
 In 2013 the Library Foundation raised $3.3 million for the Campaign for the Southwest Regional Library.
-In 2015 we raised $2.5 million for the Campaign for the South Central Regional Library.
-Today, the Foundation is committed to raising $3.8 million for the Northeast Regional Library set to open in the spring of 2019.
+In 2015, we raised $2.5 million for the Campaign for the South Central Regional Library.
+Today, the Foundation just completed its campaign to raise $3.8 million for the Northeast Regional Library that opened earlier this year.

 Governance of LFPL and Supporting Organizations

 The Louisville Free Public Library Advisory Commission is a nine-member body of citizens appointed by the mayor and confirmed by the Metro Council to represent the people of Louisville in the affairs of their public library.